 Ear mites are species specific.
 Feline ear mites prefer cats’ ears and canine ear mites prefer dogs’ ears, however it is possible in a mixed pet household for both dogs and cats to be infected with the same type of ear mites.
 The ear mite bites to the ear tissue can also ulcerate the ear canal and lead to secondary infections.

-How to keep your Dog’s Ears Healthy
+How to Clean your Dog’s Ears

 Healthy ears start with a weekly maintenance exams and cleaning with cotton balls and cotton swabs.
 The canine ear canal isn’t straight like our ears canal and this makes it less likely to cause damage while cleaning (remember how the canine ear canal changes direction, it’s almost a 90 degree angle)